juicetin/honours/prez/notes.md

 # Conclusion
 In this thesis, we used approximation methods for Gaussian processes to show that they were a viable approach to scale probabilistic methods to larger datasets, without a loss of quality or usefulness in the resultant data compared to other methods.
 We then proposed fully utilising the label counts over all the habitats in the original data by using Dirichlet multinomial regression, so that predictions provided a distribution over labels, rather than a single label alone.
 This output then allowed easy extraction of underlying information of the habitat such as biodiversity that would require more expensive post-processing with other single-output classification methods.

+# Things to keep in mind
+* check default settings for deterministic methods to be able to answer any questions about the scikit learn algo configurations